 If you generate leads or sales through your website, you should also know how to determine market share by organic search traffic.
 This is the ratio between the clicks you get out of the total available clicks for a defined set of keywords.
 It’s a great figure to have on hand when deciding how much money you need to spend on paid advertising and the SEO and content strategies for your business.

 This is often the most overlooked market share calculation, much to the detriment of businesses across virtually every industry.
-More than half of shoppers do thorough online research before they make a purchase.
+The majority (53%) of shoppers do thorough online research before they make a purchase.
 So, it’s vital that you show up throughout the conversion funnel while they’re narrowing down their options.

 Why you need to know how to calculate market share